📊 Projekt

 • P3: Explainable AI for microscopy image analysis

-• P4: Explainable AI for functional genomics
+• P4: Deep learning for functional genomics

 • P5: Sparse and robust explanations for structured data